methanoliver/fim-chronology/src/data/intro.md

 This list/program was made with the following assumptions, many of which were at one point or another challenged by the pony fandom:

 * Equestria has a year with a set length.
-* This year contains winter, spring, summer and autumn, in that order, of approximately equal lengths.
+* This year contains summer, autumn, winter, and spring, in that order, of approximately equal lengths.
 * Autumn and spring sometimes look like summer to the point of being indistinguishable, which makes it difficult to determine the season, but winter never does, due to necessitating complicated wrap-up procedures.
 * Seasonal changes occur simultaneously or in quick succession across all of Equestria, though other, exotic lands may have their seasons look substantially different from what we expect.
 * Pony calendar has months, 12 of them, and a "moon" is *roughly* equal to one.
 * While it is not *that* relevant for the purposes of this chronology, ponies have a week that is 7 days long, and the days themselves are very much like ours.

 We're starting from the assumption that pony calendar is reasonably sane, pony climate and seasons are reasonably sane, that episodes are aired in anachronic order, and work from there.
+We don't know where the calendar year boundary is, but since we can use the first summer of the series as our zero point, it will serve.

 You can read some of the reasoning on why the calendar is this way, and not some other way, [in one of my blog posts on the subject.](https://www.fimfiction.net/blog/729198/rtac-13-strange-loops) Only the TV show and the movies are listed here, because all the printed derivatives introduce even worse timing problems.
 They can be dealt with afterwards anyway.